In the Zone plant tags make it easier to find native plants at local nurseries and garden centres.

 - Grown from seeds collected ethically (harvested in a way that does not harm wild populations)

 - Grown without neonicotinoids and glyphosate; other pesticide use is limited

 Native plant growers

 Look for the In the Zone plant tag at select native plant nurseries.

 Native Plants at Loblaw Garden Centres

 WWF-Canada is pleased to continue its partnership with Loblaw Companies Limited (Loblaw) to source native plants for 120 of their garden centres across southern and eastern Ontario this spring.

 The 120 participating garden centres carry a variety of locally-grown and ethically-sourced native plants, including shade-and sun-loving species as well as grasses and sedges, all of which grow easily in local conditions.
 They’ve been carefully selected and grown by the following Ontario native plant growers and will make excellent habitat for pollinators and other wildlife in your garden:

 By choosing plants with the special In the Zone tag, you’re assured to get the best plants possible to help local wildlife thrive.

-Plants are being delivered between early and mid-May; please call participating stores to find out more.
+Plants are in garden centres until end of June; please call participating stores to find out more.